jmuehlig/perf-cpp/README.md

 /// Specify when a sample is recorded: every 4000th cycle sampler.trigger("cycles", perf::Period{4000U});

-/// Specify what metadata is included into a sample: time, CPU ID, instruction sampler.values()
+/// Specify what data is included into a sample: time, CPU ID, instruction sampler.values()
-    .time(true)
+    .timestamp(true)
     .cpu_id(true)
     .instruction_pointer(true);

 /// Run the workload
 sampler.start();
-your_workload(); /// <-- Your code to profile
+code_to_profile(); /// <-- Code that will be profiled
 sampler.stop();

 /// Print the samples to the console